telerik/blazor-docs/styling-and-themes/overview.md

 > The Blazor app must load only one Telerik theme file at a time.

-### Version Compatibility
+### Theme Version Compatibility and Maintenance

-> When using a CSS theme as as local file in `wwwroot`, [replace the file every time you change the Telerik UI for Blazor version]({%slug upgrade-tutorial%}).
-This includes apps created with the [Telerik Blazor Visual Studio extension]({%slug getting-started-vs-integration-new-project%}).
+The [Telerik themes are decoupled from the Telerik Blazor components](#built-in-theme-development), which leads to the following usage requirements:

->
+* When using a CSS theme as local file in `wwwroot`, [replace the file every time you change the Telerik UI for Blazor version]({%slug upgrade-tutorial%}).
+This includes apps [created with the Telerik Blazor Visual Studio extension without CDN support]({%slug getting-started-vs-integration-new-project%}#using-local-theme).
-> When using [swatches on UNPKG CDN]({%slug themes-swatches%}#swatch-urls), make sure that the theme version in the CDN URL is compatible with the Telerik UI for Blazor version.
+* When using [swatches on UNPKG CDN]({%slug themes-swatches%}#swatch-urls), make sure that the theme version in the CDN URL is compatible with the Telerik UI for Blazor version.
 Our [release notes](https://www.telerik.com/support/whats-new/blazor-ui/release-history) provide theme compatibility information for each components version.
 You can also use a [newer minor theme version](https://github.com/telerik/kendo-themes/releases), if it doesn't contain breaking changes.

 ### Loading Themes from the NuGet Package